Formaldehyde Emissions Certification

 On December 12, 2016, the EPA took direct action by mirroring California’s standards and amended a final rule that was published in its Federal Register outlining new national standards concerning formaldehyde emissions for composite wood products.
 The act, known as the Toxic Substance Control Act (TSCA) Title VI, requires any company who imports, manufactures, sells, supplies, or offers for sale hardwood plywood, medium-density fiberboard, particleboard, and/or products containing composite wood materials destined for sale in the US to be labeled TSCA Title VI-compliant.
 Prior to March 22, 2019, products certified as CARB-approved were also considered certified under TSCA Title VI; however, after that date, wood products must be certified by an EPA TSCA Title VI certified TCP and labeled as such.
 Further, fabricators using composite wood products to create finished items (e.g. furniture) need traceability; they must be able to provide records that they have purchased TSCA Title VI-certified composite wood.

-ICC NTA, LLC is an industry expert in formaldehyde and formaldehyde testing.
-As a formaldehyde testing lab approved by CARB and the EPA as a third-party certification and formaldehyde testing lab, ICC NTA offers a single-source solution for all formaldehyde testing, inspection, certification, evaluation, and follow-up services.
+ICC NTA, LLC is an industry expert in formaldehyde certification.
+As a formaldehyde third-party certification company, ICC NTA offers a solution for formaldehyde inspection, certification, evaluation, and follow-up services.
 ICC NTA is qualified and certified to provide the following range of services for manufacturers who require TSCA Title VI and/or CARB compliancy:

 - CARB/TSCA Title VI certification and labeling